FutureLearn

 FutureLearn is a British digital education platform founded in December 2012.
-The company is jointly owned by The Open University and SEEK Ltd. It is a Massive Open Online Course (MOOC), ExpertTrack, microcredential and degree learning platform.
-As of November included over 250 UK and international partners, including industry and government partners.
-In July 2022, accounts filed at Companies House reported that, in the opinion of the board, there was "material uncertainty" as to whether the company could continue as a going concern for the next 12 months.
+The company was acquired by Global University Systems in December 2022 and previously jointly owned by The Open University and SEEK Ltd. It is a massive open online course (MOOC), microcredential and degree learning platform.

+As of November 2023, it included over 260 UK and international partners, including industry and government partners and 20 million total registered learners.

 History

 FutureLearn was launched with 12 university partners, seeking those who "consistently rank at the top end of the…league tables".
 The 12 founding partners are: The Open University, University of Birmingham, University of Bristol, Cardiff University, University of East Anglia, University of Exeter, King's College London, Lancaster University, University of Leeds, University of Southampton, St Andrews University, and University of Warwick.

 The launch was described as a move to 'fight back' and provide a space for UK institutions to engage in the MOOC space.

-According to Financial Times, FutureLearn was the first platform to enable students to earn credits towards a degree from a top UK university from their tablets and smartphones, 2016.
+In 2016, FutureLearn became the first platform for students to earn credits towards a degree from a top UK university from their tablets and smartphones.

-In April 2019, FutureLearn announced that SEEK Ltd would invest £50 million in the company.
+In April 2019, FutureLearn announced that SEEK would invest £50 million in the company.
 In return, SEEK would receive a 50% stake in the company.

-February 2020 saw the launch of microcredentials - courses that are 100-150 hours of learning and are accredited by leading universities, professional credentials designed for to build in-demand career skills.
-They are created alongside the Common Microcredential Framework which is an outcome from the EADTU Labour Market project funded by Erasmus+.

-January 2021 FutureLearn launched ExpertTracks - a series of courses that start as a 7 day free trial but lead into a rolling subscription, similar to Unlimited.
+In December 2022, Global University Systems, which owns and operates several private for-profit colleges and universities, acquired FutureLearn, and Jo Johnson became chair of the board of the company.